Robin Wilson (eco-designer): Career achievements

 In 2024, she was named a Distinguished Alumnus by the New York University-SPS School and delivered the convocation to the graduate students at Radio City Music Hall.
 A few months later, she was named to the Tisch Center Hospitality Innovation Hub list.

 She founded her firm in 2000 and rebranded it to the eponymous Robin Wilson Home in 2006.
 As an early advocate for clean construction method, she insists that work teams use low-VOC paints in both residential and commercial spaces to limit the wheezes and sneezes.

 Wilson has done work for President Clinton's Harlem office, the Good Housekeeping Showhouse, the private residence of Robert F. Kennedy, Jr., White House Fellows organization, and in 2014, she completed the EcoBungalow-LA project to rebuild a home for a family who lost everything in a fire.

 Wilson was the first woman to license her name to eco-friendly kitchen cabinetry through Holiday Kitchens (licensed from 2008 to 2017), made in the USA in Rice Lake, Wisconsin, and sold at over 400 independent dealers nationwide.

 She is considered an expert on Clean Design, healthy homes and asthma/allergy friendly information.
 In June 2011, the Asthma and Allergy Foundation of America announced that she would serve as an ambassador.

 Her furniture line, Nest Home by Robin Wilson, premiered at the International Contemporary Furniture Fair (ICFF) in May 2013 in New York City.

 In 2020, she rebranded her product line to CLEAN DESIGN HOME which is trademarked and is sold online and at stores including Macy's, BELK, and sold globally to all branches of the military through their online commissary system.
 Products sold include bed textiles, bath towels, candles, cleaners and other categories.

 Wilson is a paid speaker on the topics of entrepreneurship, brand building and Clean Design and is represented by All American Speakers.
-Plus, she is a blogger on the Huffington Post, where she has written about eco-healthy issues.
+Plus, she wrote a byline article on the Huffington Post, where she has written about eco-healthy issues.

 She had a well-read byline in the Washington Post regarding healthy living in an article about wellness living with allergies.

 Robin Wilson has been recognized by the Library of Congress/History Makers project and her oral history has been catalogued.